kyoung/trek/PMO.md

 ## Hotfix
+- [ ] AI doesn't know how to handle ship operations/emergencies etc...
+- [ ] Cutting warp power doesn't seem to affect the power output graph too much
+- [ ] No sound is played when hit with phasers / torpedoes
 - [ ] Engineering overload is still busted
+- [ ] Engineering system actions blink on refresh - (only draw if there's a change?)
+- [ ] Hull damage isn't displayed anywhere
 - [ ] Use input sliders for engineering:
   - https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/
 - [ ] Charge refresh doesn't happen off of the main plasma relay in eng